na-na-hi/renget/archive/dpg2w.md

 ***
 ##Prompts
 Intended for Nu-Turbo, I don't have access to GPT-4/Claude.
 There are likely much better prompts to use than these; but they do the trick *most of the time*.
->Update: I've stopped these almost entirely, using Hochi's fourth set of prompts instead - the one without a NSFW prompt. **Highly** recommend it.
+>Update: I've stopped these almost entirely, using Hochi's fourth set of prompts instead - the one without a NSFW prompt. **Highly** recommend it, newer cards use {{original}}; might revisit older cards and update the prompt overrides on them.

 Prompt | Text
  ----- | -----
 Main | Write {{Char}}'s next reply in a fictional chat between {{Char}} and {{User}}.
 Be proactive, creative and drive the plot and conversation forward.
 Always stay in character and avoid repetition.
 Write 1 reply only in internet RP style, utilize markdown formatting, italicize actions and use quotation marks for spoken dialogue.
 Vocalize moans, groans, grunts, screams using onomatopoeia within dialogue, also include onomatopoeia for other sounds, such as tearing, thudding, slapping, or clapping as actions instead.